M17-Project/M17_spec/docs/data_link_layer.rst

    * - TYPE
      - 16 bits
      - Information about the incoming data stream
-   * - NONCE
+   * - META
      - 112 bits
-     - Nonce for encryption
+     - Metadata field, suitable for cryptographic metadata like IVs or single-use numbers, or non-crypto metadata like the sender's GNSS position.
    * - CRC
      - 16 bits
      - CRC for the link setup data